 - "THE BEST THING SINCE SLICED BREAD FOR THE RV OWNER" Sick and tired of stretching hoses while you're out boondocking?...

 - "DECEPTIVELY TOUGH!"
 Our AQUATANK-2 systems have state-of-the-art material that is thinner and lighter than any rubber...

-Other things you’ll need related to water are drinking water jugs!
 We normally drink out of our filtered faucet but we realized we could be more conservative with the tank water if we weren’t drinking it.
-So make sure to get some drinking water.
-We just got those 2.5 gallon ones and that’s what all three of us drank.
+So make sure to get some drinking water jugs to ensure your tank water lasts longer.

-As much as I hate recommending this since we’re trying to reduce our paper and plastic use, you’ll probably want to pick up some paper plates to minimize the dishes you’re doing.
+You’ll want to pick up some paper plates to minimize the dishes you will be doing.
 We didn’t use them for every meal but even rotating meals helped not use so much water on dishes.
-We found these compostable plates on Amazon that we will be buying when our current plates run out.

 - 114 piece set includes 16 9" compartments plates, 16 7" side plates, 16 12oz Cups, 16 forks, 16 knives, 32 dinner...